RESEARCH STARTER

 Federal Actions

 For many LGBTQ activists, fears of discrimination increased as the Trump administration came into power in 2017.
-Though as a candidate Trump had expressed some support for the LGBTQ community, including transgender people, he quickly adopted more conservative positions after winning the presidency.
+Though, as a candidate, Trump had expressed some support for the LGBTQ community, including transgender people, he quickly adopted more conservative positions after winning the presidency.
 He also appointed several vocal opponents of LGBTQ rights to prominent positions, such as Attorney General Jeff Sessions.
 In addition to revoking the Obama administration's protections for transgender students, Trump and his appointees pursued many other policies seen by many as anti-LGBTQ.
-Notably, in late 2017 the Department of Justice under Sessions withdrew the employment discrimination protections for transgender people under the 1964 Civil Rights Act's Title VII that had been instated under Obama.
+Notably, in late 2017, the Department of Justice under Sessions withdrew the employment discrimination protections for transgender people under the 1964 Civil Rights Act's Title VII that had been installed under Obama.

 Perhaps most prominently covered in the media, however, was Trump's July 2017 surprise declaration that transgender people would be banned from military service, overturning another Obama-era policy.
-This announcement was initially made informally, leading the US Department of Defense to state it would not instate a ban until official orders were made; many former military personnel condemned the proposed ban.
-When Trump attempted to officially order the transgender ban he was blocked by US district judges, though the question of whether military funds could be used for gender-affirming treatment was left open.
+When Trump attempted to officially order the transgender ban, he was blocked by US district judges, though the question of whether military funds could be used for gender-affirming treatment was left open.
 In March 2018, Trump issued another directive barring anyone with gender dysphoria from serving in the military.
 Injunctions over the first ban attempt delayed it for about a year, but the Supreme Court approved the ban in 2019.

 Public opinion polling continued to suggest most Americans opposed the ban on military service by transgender people.
 After President Biden took office in January 2021, one of his first executive orders was to overturn Trump's ban.
 The Biden administration continued to take action on the issue of transgender inequality, including with the more general executive order initiating a review of sex and gender discrimination policies.
 A foreign policy memo released that February also called on the United States to step up as a global leader on LGBTQ rights in general.

 Though Biden's administration finalized revised Title IX rules in April 2024 that increased the law's antidiscrimination in education scope to include sexual orientation and gender identity, several states filed lawsuits challenging the revisions shortly after.
-Additionally, activists noted that the revisions did not include protection specifically for transgender athletes as well as students.
+Additionally, activists noted that the revisions did not include protection specifically for transgender athletes and students.

 Anti-Trans State Laws